csfeeser/k8s/top_and_podmaking.md

-# WARMUP: Make a Pod!
+# CKA Exam Tasks: Resource Management and Pod Creation!

 <img src="https://miro.medium.com/v2/resize:fit:800/0*0tk3EgSA2cJI3oPg.jpg" alt="Description of the image">

-The following are tasks written as they might appear in the CKAD exam!
-Remember, the CKAD is notorious for being vague in what specific tools are required to achieve these tasks... so if you'd like a hint about what the task is asking you to do, click the dropdown!
+The following are tasks written as they might appear in the CKA exam!
+Remember, the CKA is notorious for being vague in what specific tools are required to achieve these tasks... so if you'd like a hint about what the task is asking you to do, click the dropdown!

 ### Task 1
 Find which pod in your cluster is consuming the most memory.
 Write the name of that pod to a file named `/tmp/hogpod.txt`